Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Cohomology of the Connected Sums of Manifolds.

 On the other hand, we saw in Proposition \ref{ex:NonSLP} that this ring does not have SLP, and hence $X$ cannot be a projective manifold, or even homotopically equivalent to one. \end{remark} {\bf Question}.
 There have been studies of the algebraic rational homotopy properties of the connected sum of two manifolds over a point, see for example \cite[\S 3.1.2]{FOT}.
 It would be of interest to see what results might extend to our more general setting.

 \begin{ack} We thank J. Migliore and U. Nagel for organizing the special session on Lefschetz properties at the March, 2018 AMS Sectional meeting in Columbus, Ohio, where this project was started.
-We appreciate comments and suggestions of a referee.
+We thank J. Watanabe for a correction, Z. Teitler for an example, and P. Macias Marques for comments.
+We appreciate comments and suggestions of the referee.
 The second author appreciates his sabbatical support from Endicott College in Spring 2019, and the hospitality of Northeastern University for a visit January - March, 2019.
 The third author was supported by NSF grant DMS--1601024 and EpSCOR award OIA--1557417. \end{ack}